Last year I had a chance to personally attend dozens of conferences both as a speaker and as an attendee. I watched another dozen events online.

 The sessions’ format was designed for one-way presentations with a very limited if any space for interaction.
 After the first two talks, participants suffered from ‘death by powerpoint’ and lost whatsoever interest in what was happening on stage.

 In case it was a 2-day conference, multiply the scenario above by two.

 Below I present the tendencies that challenge the current malfunctioning conference model.
-At the same time, I provide a few ideas that might help event organisers to redesign the obsolete conference format.
+At the same time, I provide a few ideas that might help event organizers to redesign the obsolete conference format.

 There is so much informational and motivational content on the Internet these days.
 The official TED website alone features nearly 2000 talks presented by some of the most influential people on the planet.
 And that excludes all other TED-x videos, Coursera online courses, and myriads of other footages that cover literally every possible topic.

 Attendees don’t need to go physically to a conference to hear an expert any more!
 They can watch a video or read an article at their convenience and save hundreds of dollars.
 So the big question is: What do delegates want to learn at events?